Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <figcaption>Initialization of the local buffer in pseudo-C.</figcaption>
 </figure>

-### Starting with the Maths
+### Getting Started with the Mathematics

-Since I'm using a DSE engine, with a solver like Z3, readers probably already have realized that in this challenge we will find some math equations to solve, and probably looking for a solution manually would be costly, and highly difficult.
-Here we will see the different equations from the program, and we will try to represent them, we will see why these equations are important for solving the challenge.
+Given that I'm using a DSE engine with a solver like Z3, it's likely that readers have already realized that this challenge involves solving mathematical equations.
+It's important to note that attempting to solve these equations manually would be both time-consuming and extremely difficult.
+In this section, we will examine the various equations present in the program and attempt to represent them.
+Through this exploration, we will gain a deeper understanding of why these equations play a crucial role in solving the challenge.

-#### First equation
+#### Equation 1

-After the call to `strncpy` we find the first equation to solve, and also the first constraints that I will use to feed Z3 in order to properly solve the challenge.
-Next pictures represent this first equation:
+Following the `strncpy` call, we encounter the first equation that needs to be solved.
+Additionally, these initial constraints will be used to provide input to Z3, ensuring the challenge is correctly solved.
+The following images depict the first equation:

 <figure>
 <a href="/assets/images/hex-ray-challenge/10.png"><img src="/assets/images/hex-ray-challenge/10.png"></a>